-Lenovo ThinkPad E450 has connectivity ports on its both sides.
-On the right side, it has 2 number of USB 3.0 ports, one HDMI port, RJ45(LAN) port, power adaptor port and adjoining it is a OneLink docking port.
+Lenovo ThinkPad E450 has connectivity ports on both sides.
+On the right side, it has 2 number of USB 3.0 ports, one HDMI port, an RJ45(LAN) port, and a power adaptor port, and adjoining it is a OneLink docking port.

-On the left side of the notebook, there are only two ports, one is USB 2.0 port and other an audio(Mic+Headphone) port.
+On the left side of the notebook, there are only two ports, one is a USB 2.0 port, and the other is an audio(Mic+Headphone) port.
 On the front side, you have a card reader (SD/MMC).
-Now talking about wireless connection, it has integrated dual band Intel AS 3160 wireless radio.
+Now talking about wireless connection, it has integrated dual-band Intel AS 3160 wireless radio.
 On my Netgear router, it gives me a decent range of 20 meters without any slowdown.
-It also has an intel wireless Bluetooth connectivity but to be honest I haven’t used it yet since I bought Thinkpad last year.
+It also has intel wireless Bluetooth connectivity but to be honest I haven’t used it yet since I bought Thinkpad last year.

 With Intel HD graphics 5500, I am pretty satisfied with the display quality.
-The default and the maximum resolution of 1366 x 768 is enough for graphic apps like Autocad, Coreldraw, Photoshop and all the basic games.
-Mind it, it is not a gamer machine rather a business notebook.
+The default and the maximum resolution of 1366 x 768 are enough for graphic apps like Autocad, Coreldraw, Photoshop, and all the basic games.
+Mind it, it is not a gamer machine but rather a business notebook.
 Intel provides inbuilt graphics software to customize the color depth, temperature, brightness, and contrast.
-In advanced color settings you can change hue and saturation.
+In advanced color settings, you can change hue and saturation.